Suzuki Cappuccino: History

-Emergence

-The dream of re-creating a sporting image for Suzuki began in 1987 and within two years the "project car" was shown for the first time at the Tokyo Motor Show.
+The dream of recreating a sporting image for Suzuki began in 1987 and within two years the "project car" was shown for the first time at the Tokyo Motor Show.
 Suzuki intentionally designed the Cappuccino just for the Japanese market, meeting the tax needs of the Kei-class: body length less than 3.3 m, body width not exceeding 1.4 m and engine size less than 0.66 L. There was originally no intention to export the Cappuccino.
 Production of the Cappuccino started in October 1991 at the Kosai Plant.

-The car had the designation SX306, and the model identification (incorporated in the VIN) EA11R.
+The car had the internal designation SX306, and the model identification (incorporated in the VIN) EA11R.
 The sales launch of the Cappuccino was November 1991 in Japan, with the advertising theme: "fulfilling one's dream of owning a stylish and very affordable 2 seater sportscar".
 The first two years (1991–92) saw 15,113 cars produced with 13,318 (or 88% of production) sold in Japan.
+In addition to the European export model discussed below, the Cappuccino was regularly available in Hong Kong, and there was also a rare "General Export" market model.

 UK/EU version

 In 1991 Suzuki GB opened discussions with Suzuki Motor Corporation about launching the car in the United Kingdom and meeting the needs of British National Type Approval.
 After 18 months of negotiation and technical co-operation between SMC and SGB, the Suzuki Cappuccino type was approved and homologated, with 23 adaptations required for the vehicle to conform to British NTA.
 The work was performed at the Kosai Plant and at the Suzuki Import Centre.

 In October 1992, the Cappuccino's first public viewing outside Japan occurred at the British International Motor Show, where it won two IBCAM Design awards: Best Sportscar Under £20,000 and Best Car of the Show.
 In October 1993, the Cappuccino was officially launched in the UK, priced at £11,995.
 Due to the car's initial success in Japan, and the tight import quota of Japanese products to the UK, the original allocation of 1,500 cars was cut to 1,182.
 Such limited quantities dictated a streamlined colour choice: red and silver in the ratio 4:1.
-Between 1993–95, a total of 1,110 cars were registered in the UK, with the balance sold to other Suzuki distributors across Europe: Germany, France, the Netherlands and Sweden.
+Between 1993 and 1995, a total of 1,110 cars were registered in the UK, with the balance sold to other Suzuki distributors across Europe: Germany, France, the Netherlands, and Sweden.